GuerrillaAnalytics/sam-app/README.md

 * AWS CLI installed and configured as per [AWS instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
 * SAM CLI installed and configured as per [Installing the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 * If you have multipled profiles on your machine, set your profile using the `AWS_PROFILE` environment variable.
+* Docker installed and logged into DockerHub so you can test locally.

 ## Setup
 * Install a version 3.7 of Python.
 ```pyenv install 3.7.4 ```